iamleese/fim-ios-detect-pwa/README.txt

 == Description ==

-This is a simple plugin to add websites to the homescreen.
+This is a simple plugin to add websites to the homescreen on iOS devices

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload `fim-ios-detect-pwa.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

-== Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.

-== Screenshots ==

 == Changelog ==